 To name a few.

-There are closed areas throughout the park including the Shark and Coral Special Protection Zones.
+There are areas not open throughout the park including the Shark and Coral Special Protection Zones.
 Be sure you know where these areas are to avoid wandering into them.

 The Dry Tortugas islands are home to thousands of birds.
 Parts of the islands are designated as a National Wildlife Refuge.
 You can find as many as 100,000 Sooty Terns on Bush Key during the nesting season.
-We have Caspian Terns on the Gulf Coast beaches where I truly enjoy watching and listening to their sounds.
-There are more species of birds you will find out here including Brown Noddy, Black Noddy, Magnificent Frigatebird, and the Masked Booby.
+There are Caspian Terns on the Gulf Coast beaches where I truly enjoy watching and listening to their sounds.
+The species of birds are so diverse as you will find out here including Brown Noddy, Black Noddy, Magnificent Frigatebird, and the Masked Booby.

 An Experience Like No Other